CtrlAustin/magilist.js/README.md

 * you can now add more lists by creating divs with the id of the list name!

 ## Current HTML Layout
-majilist generates its lists in one set way at the moment heres an example using all of the defailt values
+magilist generates its lists in one set way at the moment heres an example using all of the defailt values
 ```HTML
 <div class="itemWrapper">